Iowa Republican Gov. Kim Reynolds announces she won't seek reelection in 2026

 “This wasn’t an easy decision, because I love this state and I love serving you,” Reynolds said in a video posted on social media.
 “But, when my term ends, I will have had the privilege of serving as your governor for almost 10 years.”

-Her decision sets up the first election for governor in Iowa without an incumbent in two decades.
+Her decision sets up next year's election for governor in Iowa as the first without an incumbent in nearly two decades.

 Reynolds said she is leaving office after years of her family supporting her, saying now "it's time for me to be there for them."
 Her husband, Kevin Reynolds, was diagnosed with lung cancer in 2023.
-In her condition of the state in January, she said his cancer remained in remission.
+In January, she said his cancer remained in remission.

 Reynolds, who got her start in politics as treasurer in largely rural Clarke County in southern Iowa, population less than 10,000, was the state's first female governor.
-She was elected to the Iowa Senate in 2008 before serving as Branstad's running mate in the 2010 election.
-She served as lieutenant governor from 2011 to 2017.
+She was elected to the Iowa Senate in 2008 before serving as Branstad's running mate, when she was elected lieutenant governor in 2010.

 Iowa's politics have shifted drastically since Reynolds first got to the state capitol in Des Moines.
-The state launched former President Barack Obama's presidential bid and supported him in both the 2008 and 2012 general elections then clearly backed President Donald Trump in 2016, 2020 and 2024.
+The state launched former President Barack Obama's presidential bid and supported him in both the 2008 and 2012 general elections then clearly backed President Donald Trump in all three of his presidential runs.

-Republicans have been in the majority in both the Iowa House and Senate since 2017 and have been steadily increasing those majorities under Reynolds' leadership, giving her ample opportunity to advance her priorities.
+Republicans have been steadily increasing their majorities in the Iowa House and Senate under Reynolds' leadership, giving her ample opportunity to advance her priorities.

-She's also not shied away from the national attention.
-Reynolds delivered the GOP response to President Joe Biden's 2022 address to Congress and she chaired the Republican Governors Association in 2023.
+Reynolds also has not shied away from the national attention, delivering a GOP response to President Joe Biden's address to Congress and serving as the chair of Republican Governors Association.

 And as Trump has moved on his second-term agenda at the federal level, Reynolds has regularly highlighted the conservative policies Iowa has already adopted.